-- 1. Kaplan nursing admission test.
-Minimum score 80% - 2.
+- Students must take a Diagnostic Test (students with proof of transferable credits of College Algebra (MAC 1105) and English Composition (ENC1101) from an accredited institution may be exempt).
+Students must also pass the KAPLAN exam with at least a 75% as a combined score in all four sections of the exam to qualify for the BSN Program (can only be taken twice).
+Registration for the exam is completed directly with the school. - 2.
 Program Application - 3.
 Two professional references - 4.
 Local Police Report - 5.
 Essay Minimum 250 words about why you are choosing the Nursing career, strengths and weakness, personal and live motivations. - 6.
 Official transcripts (if you are transferring credits from other institutions).
 Natural Science courses MUST have a letter grade of at least B (BSC1085C, BSC1086C, CHM1025, CHM1025L, MCB2000C, and HSC2377).
 Letter grade "D" is not transferable.
 GPA 3.0 (Transferred credits) - 7.
 Entrance Interview - 8.
 General education courses start every 8 weeks and Nursing Core Courses every 16 weeks (Winter, Summer and Fall)